Sara-cos/Dev_series_SIP/First_Post/First_Post.md

 ## The Azure ML Way 🪟

 1. **Access Pre-Built Datasets/Import your own** - Pick up one of the prebuilt databases or import one of your own.
-Managing data has never been easier with ***Azure's strong cloud infrastructure***, supported by compatibility with various databases - ***CosmosDB or other third party databases***.
+Managing data has never been easier with ***Azure's strong cloud infrastructure***, supported by compatibility with various databases - ***Azure CosmosDB or other third party databases***.
 2. **Build and Train Models** - Use ***Visual Studio Code and GitHub*** to make your task of building the model smoooooooth along with capabilities to ***Automatically train and tune accurate models***, along with built-in support for all Open-source libraries and frameworks - Scikit-learn, PyTorch, etc.
 3. **Validate and Deploy** - Train and deploy models on Azure's robust infrastructure with ***Automated Pipelines and CI/CD***, as well as gain access to containers filled with Pre-built images and model repositories to share and track progress.
 4. **Manage and Monitor** - Track, log and analyze your models, backed up by a plethora of security services and error analyzers. 🥇<br/>